Forced organ harvesting from Falun Gong practitioners in China: Ethan Gutmann

-Verdict by the China Tribunal
+China Tribunal

-The Independent Tribunal Into Forced Organ Harvesting of Prisoners of Conscience in China, known as the China Tribunal, was initiated in 2018 by the International Coalition to End Transplant Abuse in China.
+The Independent Tribunal Into Forced Organ Harvesting of Prisoners of Conscience in China, known as the China Tribunal, was initiated in 2018 by the International Coalition to End Transplant Abuse in China (ETAC) co-founded by Gutmann, Kilgour, Matas, Swedish filmmaker Normann Bjorvand, and Susie Hughes, a long time advocate of the issue.
 The tribunal, based in London, was made up of a seven-member panel.
-Geoffrey Nice, a Queen's Counsel and the chair of the tribunal, was a prosecutor at the international criminal tribunal for Yugoslavia.
+Sir Geoffrey Nice, a King 's Counsel, was commissioned by ETAC to serve as the chair of the tribunal; he had previously led the international prosecution of Slobodan Milošević, former president of Serbia and of Yugoslavia, for war crimes.
 According to an article in the scientific journal Nature, the tribunal does not have any legal authority.
 The Chinese government declined an invitation to take part in the tribunal.

 The tribunal heard evidence over a six-month period.
 The evidence included analyses of Chinese transplant data, and testimony from ex-prisoners, doctors and human rights workers.
 Among the 50 witnesses, who testified either in person or via video link, were David Kilgour and Jennifer Zeng.
 The tribunal also examined reports from the Committee Against Torture, Freedom House and Amnesty International.
 Other submissions included internal Chinese medical records, previous investigations and academic papers.
 Covertly recorded phone calls with transplant surgeons and undercover footage inside hospitals were also reviewed.

-In June 2019, the tribunal published their final judgment which unanimously concluded that crimes against humanity had been committed.
+In June 2019, the tribunal published their final judgment which unanimously concluded that crimes against humanity had been committed and involved hundreds of thousands of victims.
 The tribunal's report said "forced organ harvesting has been committed for years throughout China on a significant scale and ...
 Falun Gong practitioners have been one—and probably the main—source of organ supply."
 The tribunal estimated between 60,000 and 90,000 transplant operations occurred per year, much more than the official figures of 10,000 from the Chinese government.
 The chair of the tribunal said "there is no evidence of the practice having been stopped and the tribunal is satisfied that it is continuing."
+In an accompanying statement, ETAC called on doctors and organizations worldwide to stop transplantation-related collaboration with China.
+In September 2019, the tribunal's legal counsel presented its findings to the United Nations Human Rights Council.

-The tribunal's report included a reference to a research paper, posted on the preprint server SocArXiv, that examined voluntary organ transplant data from 2010 to 2016.
-That paper was later published in BMC Medical Ethics.
+The tribunal's report included a reference to a research paper that examined voluntary organ transplant data from 2010 to 2016.
 The paper's authors said it was difficult to believe the consistent and significant growth in voluntary transplants each year, and they concluded that China's voluntary system probably included non-voluntary donors, likely prisoners.
-A statistician commissioned by the tribunal reviewed the paper's analysis and agreed that the data on voluntary transplants appeared to be unreliable.
-Francis L. Delmonico, chair of the World Health Organization's Task Force on Donation and Transplantation of Human Organs and Tissues, told Nature that he was unconvinced by the paper because it did not contain direct evidence of organ harvesting from prisoners.
+A statistician commissioned by the tribunal reviewed the paper's analysis and agreed that the data on voluntary transplants appeared to be unreliable, while Francis L. Delmonico, a transplant surgeon, said he was unconvinced by the paper because it did not contain direct evidence of organ harvesting from prisoners.